 The responsibility for credit risk management at Group level lies with GRM-CRC Department.
 Local credit offices are responsible for the management of the respective loan portfolios, paying close attention to the Group Credit Guidelines and operating within their lending authority.
 The General Lending authority is represented by the Commerzbank Group bodies starting from regional board level up to the Board of Managing Directors depending on lending amounts and borrower's internal ratings.
-The individual lending authority delegated to the Bank based on Group Credit Guidelines is limited by EUR 50 million for borrowers rated 1.0-2.8, (2014: EUR 50 million for borrowers rated 1.0-2.8) and by EUR 20 million for borrowers rated at 2.8-3.8 (2014: EUR 20 million for borrowers rated 2.8-3.8) and by decreasing scale factor to lower rated borrowers.
+The individual lending authority delegated to the Bank based on Group Credit Guidelines is limited by EUR 50 million for borrowers rated 1.0 - 2.8, (2015: EUR 50 million for borrowers rated 2.8-3.8) and by EUR 20 million for borrowers rated borrowers.